edsondaniel8-source/Link-AMZAPP/replit.md

 The application uses an optimized PostgreSQL schema with Drizzle ORM, streamlined from 29 to 19 tables through systematic consolidation.
 Core tables include users, rides, accommodations, bookings (unified for rides/stays/events), ratings, chat messages, and a simplified partnership system.
 Restaurant functionality has been eliminated to focus on transportation and accommodation.
 Major optimizations: events system consolidated into main bookings table, partnership system simplified with direct accommodation discount fields, and payments system unified. **NEW**: Comprehensive booking confirmation system implemented with enhanced booking status tracking (pending_approval, approved, confirmed, rejected, completed), provider approval workflow, customer confirmation process, and real-time notification system.
 Type safety is ensured across the stack via shared TypeScript types from Drizzle.

 ### Authentication & Session Management
-A mandatory, comprehensive authentication system supports email and Mozambique phone number login.
-It includes `LoginModal`, `ProtectedRoute`, and `AuthRequiredMessage` components, with authentication state managed via a `useAuth` hook and localStorage.
-Session persistence is managed using a PostgreSQL session store.
-Service offerings are restricted to verified users, integrating with a document verification system.
+A comprehensive authentication system using Firebase Auth with Google login integration.
+The system includes mandatory user registration with required fields: phone number (unique), full name, document verification (BI/passport/carta de condução), and profile/document photos.
+Components include `AuthHandler`, `RegistrationForm`, and `AuthRequiredMessage`, with authentication state managed via a `useAuth` hook.
+User verification status is tracked through the registration completion workflow.
+Service offerings are restricted to verified users who have completed the full registration process.

 ### Admin System
 Provides an admin panel for user management (blocking, penalizing, removing users, drivers, accommodations), price regulation, and a penalty system.
 An admin dashboard offers statistics, reports, and platform configuration, with all actions tracked in PostgreSQL for audit.